-Song of Songs, also known as Song of Solomon, Song of Songs of Solomon, Canticle and Canticle of Canticles, is a book of the Hebrew Bible.
+Song of Solomon, also known as Song of Songs of Solomon, Canticle and Canticle of Canticles, is a book of the Hebrew Bible.

 The Song of Songs is love poetry and celebrates the beauty of a wedding and the joy of love between man and woman.
 In the ancient world all poetry was sung, and the Song is, in fact, the lyrics to a song collection.
 It was performed by singers consisting of a male lead, a female lead and a chorus.
 Song of Songs should probably be thought of as a concert piece created for an aristocratic audience in Solomon’s court.
 It is Solomon’s greatest song because it is about the love of Yahushua (the hebrew name of Jesus).

 So read The Song of Solomon by the wonderful Passion Translation and get into this love story.
-God’s story is a love story, and all of creation is part of it.
-He’s the Bridegroom and we’re the bride, but we fell.
-Then God comes down to earth and gives His life for us that we would say yes, and like the end of a love story, the two come together.
-We shall behold Him at the marriage supper of the Lamb.
-The Greek word for worship means kiss.
-We’ll be worshiping Him forever, the two shall be one, and we’ll be joined together in holy matrimony, total marital bliss forever.
-Creation is a love story and your life is to be a love story between you and God.
+Creation is a love story and your life is to be a love story between you and Abba Father.
 Your life can never be complete until you draw near to Him.
-So come into His chambers, into the secret place, in prayer and worship until your life becomes a true love story sealed with a kiss of worship.
+So come into His chambers, into the secret place, until your life becomes a true love story sealed with a kiss of worship.

+● ● ● ● ● ● ●